Stuart Forster reports from the ‘Frans Hals and the Moderns’ art exhibition in Haarlem, the Netherlands.

-A major new art exhibition, Frans Hals and the Moderns, opened in the Dutch city of Haarlem on Saturday 13 October.
+A major art exhibition, Frans Hals and the Moderns, opened in the Dutch city of Haarlem on Saturday 13 October.
 On display at the Frans Hals Museum, it features notable loan works such as Vincent van Gogh’s Postman Joseph Roulin, Édouard Manet’s Corner of a Café-Concert and John Singer Sargent’s Constance Wynne-Roberts, Mrs Ernest Hills of Redleaf (died 1932) in addition to works but the master after whom the building is named.

 “Frans Hals posthumously became a teacher for a whole new generation,” said Ann Demeester, the Director of the Frans Hals Museum, while introducing the exhibition.
 “Associated with a wild lifestyle, Hals and his work became marginalised in the 18th century,” explained Demeester.